aws-samples/amazon-personalize-automated-retraining/README.md

 # Automated Personalize Retraining

 This sets up a pipeline for periodic re-training of your Personalize model.
 Once deployed, the sample will automatically trigger a re-import of your data and re-train the Personalize model (using the same parameters that you initially configured).
-The cadence of the re-training can be configured in the template (defaults to once per day).
+The cadence of the re-training can be configured in the template (defaults to once per 7 days).

 ## Deployment